 “I’ve just got to keep plugging away and learn as I play more games.
 Repetition is key for a young prop and having that exposure will only make me better even if it means going backwards a few times.”

-The more minutes he plays, the more experience he builds and Dawe hopes that will also put him in good stead for selection come the and the in Georgia next summer.
+The more minutes he plays, the more experience he builds and Dawe hopes that will also put him in good stead for England U20s selection come the Six Nations and the World Cup in Georgia next summer.

 “This is my first and last year at this level so the more I play at club level the more chances I’ll have of being selected for England U20s.